doctorfree/MirrorCommand/README.md

 ## Compatibility
 MirrorCommand has been successfully deployed and tested on a Raspberry Pi 4 and Raspberry Pi 400 running Raspbian Buster.
-It has also been deployed and tested on Ubuntu Linux 20.04 with generic x86_64 hardware.
+It has also been deployed and tested on Ubuntu Linux 20.04 and Fedora Linux 35 with generic x86_64 hardware.

 It has been tested on systems with a mirror display and systems with a standard computer monitor display.
 MirrorCommand version 2.7 and later